 The National Nexus Program is a program of the Multistate Tax Commission available to states by subscription independent of membership in the Multistate Tax Commission itself.
-To encourage participation in MVD, the Commission seeks to play the role of a fair broker between states and taxpayers as they seek to settle their nexus issues.
+To encourage participation in MVD, the Commission NNP staff are employees of the Commission and represent participating states seeks to play the role of a fair broker between states and when communicating with taxpayers concerning processing applications and completion of agreements under the MVDP as they seek to settle their nexus issues.

-- 3. Purpose of Multi-state Voluntary Disclosure Procedures - 3.1.
-The purpose of this document is to set forth guidelines with respect to multistate voluntary disclosure in order to ensure fair and consistent treatment of all taxpayers.
-This in turn allows taxpayers to better order their affairs with respect to these procedures, and to reduce the burden on state and taxpayer personnel by reducing the need to address policy issues on a case by case basis. - 3.2.
+3. Purpose of Multi-state Voluntary Disclosure Procedures

+3.1.
+The purpose of this document is to set forth guidelines with respect to multistate voluntary disclosure in order to ensure fair and consistent treatment of alltaxpayers.
+This in turn allows taxpayers to better order their affairs with-respect to these procedures, and to reduce the burden on state and taxpayer personnel by reducing the need to address policy issues on a case by case basis.

+3.2.
 Participating states believe that established guidelines will encourage greater participation in multi-state voluntary disclosure by taxpayers and states, and thereby increase compliance with state tax laws, to the benefit of the citizens of the participating states and of taxpayers wishing assistance to come into compliance.

-4. Adoption of Procedures
+4. Application doption of Procedures